Mark Mathias Player Props: Pirates vs. Athletics

 Mark Mathias At The Plate

-- In seven of 16 games this year (43.8%), Mathias has reached via hit, and that includes multiple hits twice.
+- This season, Mathias has posted at least one hit in eight of 18 games (44.4%), and had multiple hits twice.

-- He has not hit a long ball in his 16 games this year.

-- In three games this year, Mathias has picked up an RBI, with more than one RBI once.
+- In 18 games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.